dlopezyse/dlopezyse.github.io/README.md

 # Robot Immigrants | The Blog to Crack the AI Maze

-Welcome to **Robot Immigrants**, my blog exploring AI, Machine Learning, NLP, and Graph Theory.
+Welcome to [Robot Immigrants](https://dlopezyse.github.io/), my blog exploring AI, Machine Learning, NLP, and Graph Theory.
 Built with a sleek cyberpunk aesthetic, this site is designed for those who want to dive into AI topics.

 ## 🚀 Features
 ✔ **Dynamic Article Filtering** – Just browse your topic of preference.